piggybak/piggybak_free_shipping_by_product/README.md

 * Note that if you have multiple product types in your cart, free shipping is only offered for those orders where all items respond\_to? the free shipping method and that value is true.

 ### Requirements
 * This gem requires existing installation of Piggybak.
-The current version of the gem supports Rails 4, however, additional versions will support Rails 3.
+The current version of the gem supports Rails 3.2.* and 4.

 ### Installation
 * To install, first add gem "piggybak\_free\_shpping\_by\_product" and run bundle install.